-Val d’Isere is 2030 Olympic Venue with Meribel Missing Out
+Val d’Isere Set to be 2030 Olympic Venue with Meribel Missing Out

-Val d’Isere has been confirmed as the host of some of the alpine skiing events at the upcoming Winter Olympics in France.
+Val d’Isere has been confirmed as the recommended host of some of the alpine skiing events at the next Winter Olympics in France.
 The other venues have been revealed.
-NEW

-The decision was finalised during an executive board meeting of the organising committee according to a report in Le Dauphiné Libéré newspaper.
+The decision was reached during an executive board meeting of the organising committee according to a report in Le Dauphiné Libéré newspaper.

 Val d’Isere will host giant slalom and slalom.